New coconut products appear everywhere you turn.

 The American economy was tanking in the 1930’s triggered by the great stock market collapse in 1929.
 The subsequent Great Depression would plague Americans until 1939 which ended with our entry into World War II.

-In the 1930’s the government quickly needed income and tax revenue to balance its budget; and, it did so by increasing taxes and using subsidies to protect American jobs.
+In the 1930’s the government quickly needed income and tax revenue to balance its budget; and, it did so by increasing taxes on imports and using domestic subsidies to protect American jobs.

 Coconut oil was one of those products that was taxed heavily in 1934 with an excise tax – a type of tax used to make imported products more expensive.
 As coconut oil became more expensive to import into the United States, it made domestic products like soybean and cottonseed oil cheaper.
 If you account for the subsidies to agricultural products grown domestically – it became exorbitantly expensive to use coconut oil.